 - Signed and dated by the Executive Director/CEO

-Upon our receipt of your LOI, you will be contacted by Lynne Gilmore, Chief Program Officer, to discuss the request for eligibility and next steps.
+Upon our receipt of your LOI, you will be contacted by Joni Schmalzried, Chief Program Officer, to discuss the request for eligibility and next steps.

 AWS Foundation has four grant application deadlines per fiscal year.
 Below is the list of upcoming grant cycles.
 Applications open two weeks before their due date and must be received by 5 p.m.
 (EST) per the grant deadlines below and are accepted only via the Foundation’s website.

-We have implemented a new online grant application and management system using Foundant Technology.
-This new system enables you to work on your application over time, cut and paste information into question fields, save your work and then return to it.
+We use an online grant application and management system called Foundant Technology.
+This system enables you to work on your application over time, cut and paste information into question fields, save your work and then return to it.
 You can also print the entire application (including attachments) with just one click.
 Reports will be submitted using this grant portal too.
 And, your organization’s applications and reports will be permanently stored for you to access at any time.

 The logon process requires the following: